 Ellie G. (age 7 1/2) created this awesome portrait of her family's recent foster kittens.
 Left to right, Cookies, Marshmallow, Chocolate Chips and Cupcake--we're so excited they've all been adopted and can't wait to see pictures of the new kittens they just picked up.

 SOS!
-CALLING ALL HOMEBODIES!
+CALLING ALL CAT LOVERS!
 NILES NEEDS YOU NOW!
-Niles is a gentle, super playful boy who loves people of all ages including young children.
+Niles is a gentle, super playful boy who loves people of all ages, including young children.
 Niles has terrible separation anxiety and is stressed when left alone for long periods of time.
 His dream is to be the only cat in the house and to be your home office assistant by day, evening playmate and snuggle buddy by night.
 Please read more about Niles here .
 And watch him on video --we just added a new one !
 Please fill out an adoption application today and you could be sharing your home with cuddly, purr-fect Niles in just a few days!
 Come to our ADOPTION FAIR on Sunday 9-21-14 and see Niles walk on his leash!